Northern Uganda, Uganda: What to pack, what to wear, and when to go [2023]

 • Luggage scale to avoid fees

-A plug adapter that supports outlet types G. It's important that you find the right type.
-Most adapters on sale are simply plugs and require your electronics to convert the voltage themselves.
+A plug adapter that supports outlet types G. Make sure to pick the necessary type.
+Many adapters currently being sold are just plugs and require your devices to adjust the voltage themselves.
 If yours can't do that they could get fried.
-This one should be sufficient for most locations.
+This one should work in most places.

 • Power bank for devices